Post Graduate Year Two (PGY2) Residency Program | Ambulatory Care & Academia

 Applications are submitted via the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 Please visit PhORCAS for application instructions and frequently asked questions.

-Completed applications are due by Friday, January 6th though applicants are encouraged to apply as early as possible to allow for the Residency Advisory Committee adequate time to review all submitted materials.
+Completed applications are due by Friday, February 4, 2022, though applicants are encouraged to apply as early as possible to allow for the Residency Advisory Committee adequate time to review all submitted materials.
 We ask that candidates submit three standardized PhORCAS references.
-A formal letter of reference is not required; however, we do ask that reference writers to provide as much detail as possible in the standardized form.
-Candidates are also required to complete the supplemental essay (see directions below).
+A formal letter of reference is not required; however, we do ask that reference writers provide as much detail as possible in the standardized form.
+Candidates are also required to submit a cover letter (maximum 2 pages) that includes the following:

 - Describe your desire to work as a clinical pharmacy provider with an underserved patient population and/or within a community health center.